-The Bible Is full of metaphors, symbols and figurative expression.
+The Bible is full of metaphors, symbols and figurative expression.
 Jesus spoke to his listeners only with parables, so that they would not understand (!).
 The last book of the Bible, Revelation, is the account by Jesus to John about what happens at the end of time.
 John conveyed this to the readers of the Bible.
 It was also given to people for the same purpose – so that they would not understand it.
 Or they would only understand when they have thoroughly studied the scriptures.
-For this reason, Revelation is full of figurative expression and symbols.
+For this reason, Revelation is full of figurative expressions and symbols.
 Symbols have a spiritual purpose.
 Jesus said that “… the words that I have spoken to you are spirit and are life.”
 (Jhn 6:63).
 Everything in the Bible is true, but many things (given in figurative language) are not literally true.

 Rev 1:1 This is the Revelation of Jesus Christ, which God gave him to show to his servants the things which must happen soon, which he sent and made known by his angel to his servant, John,